Personal statement

 Research Supervision

-Andy is interested in supervising students looking for innovative ways to create and use AI or software solutions within many discipline areas with a human-first approach.
+Andy is interested in supervising students seeking innovative ways to create and use AI or software solutions across many disciplines with a human-first approach.

 Areas of interest for research supervision